 The exogenous apoptosis pathway is mainly mediated by the death receptor Fas and its ligands FasL and TRAIL.
 For example, due to overexpression of Fas, the recombinant attenuated strain rNDV-B1/Fas exhibited enhanced oncolytic ability in vitro and in vivo, which resulted in an earlier and stronger apoptotic response in infected cells[36].
-Compared to the wild-type virus, Bai's recombinant viruse, LaSota-TRAIL[37], increased expression of TRAIL by 3-fold.
+Compared to the wild-type virus, Bai's recombinant virus, LaSota-TRAIL[37], increased expression of TRAIL by 3-fold.
 In a mouse experiment, the LaSota-TRAIL group displayed significantly increased survival and decreased tumor recurrence.
 Other studies have indicated that due to overexpression of the inhibitor of apoptosis protein Livin in tissues of stage III melanoma, advanced melanoma is more susceptible to the NDV-HUJ virus than is an early-stage tumor[38].
-Upregulation of the apoptosis inhibitory protein Survivin prolongs the viability of human breast cancer-resistant cells infected with the NDV AF2240 strain and increases viral protein synthesis as well as viral replication[39].
+Up-regulation of the apoptosis inhibitory protein survivin prolongs the viability of human breast cancer-resistant cells infected with the NDV AF2240 strain and increases viral protein synthesis as well as viral replication[39].

 NDV causes immunogenic cell death

-One immunotherapy mechanism of oncolytic viruses (OVs) is immunogenic cell death (ICD)[40].
-The manner in which NDV induces ICD in tumor cells includes immunogenic apoptosis, necrosis, and pyroptosis, with termination of protein synthesis and subsequent exposure to calreticulin, heat shock proteins (HSPs), and the viral proteins HN and F.
+One immunotherapy mechanism of oncolytic viruses is immunogenic cell death (ICD)[40].
+The manner in which NDV induces ICD in tumor cells includes immunogenic apoptosis, necrosis and pyroptosis, with termination of protein synthesis and subsequent exposure to calreticulin, heat shock proteins and the viral proteins HN and F.

-Under ER stress, accumulation of unfolded proteins or misfolded proteins in the endoplasmic reticulum can cause the unfolded protein response (UPR), a specific response in NDV-infected cells.
-Activation of UPR triggers caspase 12-induced cell death.
-Moreover, Cheng's study demonstrated that the structural proteins NP and P induce autophagy through the ER stress pathway[41].
+Under endoplasmic reticulum stress, accumulation of unfolded proteins or misfolded proteins in the endoplasmic reticulum can cause the unfolded protein response, a specific response in NDV-infected cells.
+Activation of the unfolded protein response triggers caspase 12-induced cell death.
+Moreover, Cheng et al[41] demonstrated that the structural proteins NP and P induce autophagy through the endoplasmic reticulum stress pathway.

-The corresponding pattern recognition receptors (PRRs) of innate immune cells include cytoplasmic retinoic acid-inducible gene protein 1 (RIG-1), protein kinase R (PKR), Toll-like receptor (TLR), and NK cell receptor (NKp46).
-The pathogen-associated molecular pattern (PAMP) of NDV involves the virus 5’-adenosine triphosphate leader RNA, dsRNA and HN protein.
-PRRs trigger a variety of immune responses, including induction of type I IFN responses, promotion of immune cell activation and release of immune factors.
-In a mouse in situ glioma model, NDV virus therapy and molecules such as calreticulin, HSP and high mobility group protein-1 (HMGB1) were found to induce ICD, stimulating specific immune T cells.
-Additionally, interaction between RIG-1 and RNA simultaneously activates type I IFN and induce IL-1β production.
-The double-stranded RNA of NDV induces expression of TLR-3, FN-α and HSP, which promotes tumor cell apoptosis and inhibits tumor growth by enhancing the immune system response.
-Nkp46 of NK cells recognizes viral HN proteins and transmits cytotoxicity-inducing signals, increasing production of IFN-α and TRAIL.
-After NDV infection of monocytes and NK cells, IL-2, IFN-γ, GM-CSF, and TNF-α are produced to promote tumor-killing activity through TRAIL[42,43].
+The corresponding pattern recognition receptors of innate immune cells include cytoplasmic RIG-1, PKR, TLR and NKp46.
+The pathogen-associated molecular pattern of NDV involves the virus 5’-adenosine triphosphate leader RNA, dsRNA and HN protein.
+Pattern recognition receptors trigger a variety of immune responses, including induction of type I IFN responses, promotion of immune cell activation and release of immune factors.
+In a mouse in situ glioma model, NDV virus therapy and molecules such as calreticulin, heat shock proteins and high mobility group protein-1 were found to induce ICD, stimulating specific immune T cells.
+Additionally, interaction between RIG-1 and RNA simultaneously activated type I IFN and induced IL-1β production.
+The double-stranded RNA of NDV induces expression of TLR-3, FN-α and heat shock proteins, which promotes tumor cell apoptosis and inhibits tumor growth by enhancing the immune system response.
+NKp46 of NK cells recognizes viral HN proteins and transmits cytotoxicity-inducing signals, increasing production of IFN-α and TRAIL.
+After NDV infection of monocytes and NK cells, IL-2, IFN-γ, GM-CSF and TNF-α are produced to promote tumor-killing activity through TRAIL[42,43].

 Viral infection of tumors can promote an immunosuppressive environment by inducing immune cytokines and chemokines (RANTES and IP-10)[44].
-Although cytokines and chemokines recruit and activate neutrophils, NK cells, macrophages, and CD4+ and CD8+ T lymphocytes, contributing to viral clearance, these molecules also alter immunosuppression.
+Although cytokines and chemokines recruit and activate neutrophils, NK cells, macrophages and CD4+ and CD8+ T lymphocytes, contributing to viral clearance, these molecules also alter immunosuppression.
 HN molecules on the surface of infected tumor cells increase the cell adhesion strength of lymphocytes and T cells for T cell costimulation.
-As the first responder of innate immunity, neutrophils cause release of the chemokines CXCL1, CCL2 and CXCL10, thereby mediating immunogenic cell death[45].
+As the first responder of innate immunity, neutrophils cause the release of the chemokines CXCL1, CCL2 and CXCL10, thereby mediating immunogenic cell death[45].

 NDV induces programmed cell death, necrosis and autophagy